rbmuller/rbmuller/README.md

-👋 Hi, I’m Robson Müller, a Data Engineer interested in developing solutions for data processing, but also to extract value out of the data, So I am very connected to the Business or Human kind problems, and seeking to solve them using code, analysis critical thinking and creativity.
+👋 Hi, I’m Robson Müller, a Data Engineer interested in developing solutions for data processing, but also to extract value out of the data, So I am very connected to the Business or Human kind problems, and seeking to solve them using code, analysis, critical thinking and creativity.

 📚 My main interest at the moment is around deploying solutions with microservice architecture and also going deep into ML.
 In addition I am sharpening C++, Java and Scala.